Benhabiles-projects/ProteinNet/README.md

 # How to run the code
-First run the Preprocess file to normalize data and simplify the protein shapes.
-Then run the ProteinNet file to characterize proteins and produce the dissimilarity matrix.
+> * Run the Preprocess file to normalize data and simplify the protein shapes.
+> * Run the ProteinNet file to characterize proteins and produce the dissimilarity matrix.

 # Team